cslarsen/gazerbeam/README.rst

 Gazerbeam
 =========

-Work in progress; there's nothing here yet.
+Work in progress; there's nothing that works here, yet.

 This project aims to be a realtime, perhaps interactive, visualization of Python program flow.
 We'll see how that turns out.